apollographql/rover/docs/source/configuring.md

 }
 ```

-You can see here that the `error` object contains two string fields, `message`, and `code`.
-In your scripts you should be able to gracefully handle errors by matching on the codes instead of the error messages themselves.
-Error message strings are subject to change without bumping `json_version`.

-This particular error also includes some extra `details` about what exactly went wrong with this particular operation.
-You'll notice that even though errors occurred while executing this operation, `.data.success` is still `true`.
-The error details themselves are build errors associated with building the supergraph.
-While the supergraph wasn't updated, the subgraph publish itself was successful.
+This particular `error` object includes `details` about what went wrong.
+Notice that even though errors occurred while executing this command, `data.success` is still `true`.
+That's because the errors are _build errors_ associated with composing the supergraph schema.
+Although _composition_ failed, the subgraph publish itself _succeeded_.

 ## Setting config storage location